 Clothing and Jewelry

 This being San Francisco, you should always dress in layers.
 The weather can go from 55 to 75 in an hour or two, and you’ll need to adjust your clothing accordingly.
 The weather forecasts often predict gloom and doom at the range, but we often find it to be unseasonably warm.
 If you’re one of those people who is comfortable wearing shorts all year long, you’ll be entirely comfortable just layering your upper half.

 If you’re coming to shoot, make sure you don’t wear clothing that has lots of things that may catch on the string as it moves past your chest.
 Jackets with zippers, bulky pockets, anything that sticks out is going to be a problem.

 Also, if you have necklaces, dangly earrings, or facial jewelry, you will want to remove it until you have a good sense of whether it is going to interfere with shooting.

 You’ll also want to bring suncreen and a hat, preferably one with a floppy bill.
 It’s sunny and hot there, despite whatever the weather forecast claims.

 Dress your child appropriately and sunscreen them, even if it’s foggy when you leave your house because the weather at the range is some of the sunniest in the city.
 If you’re planning on shooting with your child, great!
 If not, you are welcome to wait behind the waiting line.

 If you don’t want to wait, or you have small children, know that there is no playground nearby.
 This part of the park is very flat though, so many children practice riding a bike here and sidewalks are plentiful.
-There is also a pretty good BBQ restaurant at the golf club next door with tables and chairs, so you can go and enjoy a cup of coffee and read there for a while as well.
+The golf clubhouse, nearby, is also a pretty reliable place for coffee and simple sandwiches.